WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Experiments

-Table~\ref{tab:extraction} presents the results of the ownership verification for the surrogate model obtained via model extraction attacks.
-Since only \textit{Setting \romI} is robust to such attacks, we report results exclusively for this setting. \toolname achieves 100\% OVA and 0 FPR on all models except ARMA on {\tt Computers}, indicating that the watermark remains detectable in most surrogate models.
+\textit{Model Extraction} Table~\ref{tab:extraction} presents the results of the ownership verification for the surrogate model obtained via model extraction attacks.
+In this table, we observe that \toolname in \textit{S.T.A.} achieves high OVA and 0 FPR on most models except {\tt Cora}, indicating that the watermark remains detectable in most surrogate models.
 These results confirm that the watermark embedded in the watermarked model can be inherited by the surrogate models.
-Although \toolname is slightly less than RBOVG against model extraction attacks, it remains effective in most scenarios.
-WGB fails against model extraction attacks.
+Although \toolname in \textit{S.T.A.} is slightly less than RBOVG against model extraction attacks, it remains effective in most scenarios.
+WGB and \toolname in \textit{S.T.M.} fail against model extraction attacks.
 The surrogate model retains test accuracy comparable to that of the watermarked model on the primary task without the watermark.
-The results using SSG as the surrogate model architecture are provided in Appendix~\ref{ax:experiments}.
+This is because WGB and \toolname in \textit{S.T.M.} only perturb the decision boundaries, whereas \toolname in \textit{S.T.A.} induces a global alteration of the decision space distribution.
+This whole alteration can be inherited by surrogate models.